OrlandoBitencourt/vexilla/README.md

 - **OnlyEnabled filter** - Cache only enabled flags
 - **Service-based filtering** - Cache only flags tagged for your service
 - **Tag-based filtering** - Filter by environment (production, staging)
-- **Memory savings** - Reduce memory footprint in microservice environments
+- **Memory savings** - Reduce memory footprint by 90-95% in microservices

 ### 🔔 Real-time Updates
 - **Webhook support** - Instant flag updates from Flagr